 Strenuous treks are the most difficult kind of treks.
 They are suitable only for novice trekkers with high endurance capacity, physical fitness, and a level of trekking experience.
 Some of the features of the strenuous trek are as follows:

 - Strenuous walking for six to eight hours a day

 - Altitude may rise from 4000 – 6000 meters.

 - It’s highly challenging with risks involved

-- Trekker should have good knowledge of mountaineering skills
+- Trekkers should have good knowledge of mountaineering skills

-- Knowledge of use of equipment like ice ax crampons, ropes, etc. are essential
+- Knowledge of the use of equipment like ice ax crampons, ropes, etc. are essential

 - One should be physically fit.